 Grant Commutation for Barbara Lynn Chavez

 Hello!
 My name is Jalyssa Richardson and I am the daughter of Barbara Chavez.
-Please take the time to read and sign this pettion for my mother's well deserved freedom.
+Please take the time to read and sign this petition for my mother's well deserved freedom.

-Through God's wonderful grace and undersereved mercy this butterfly has been unleashed.
-Now we rely on His goodness to see our prayers aswered and have her in our arms, seeing her grandchildren grow up, and being a part of our adult lives.
+Through God's wonderful grace and underserved mercy this butterfly has been unleashed.
+Now we rely on His goodness to see our prayers answered and have her in our arms, seeing her grandchildren grow up, and being a part of our adult lives.

 Please assist me in making this dream and hope of my family, become a reality by signing this petition.
 May God's good and perfect will be done.